USCGC Charles Moulthrope: Operational career

 The vessel was delivered to the Coast Guard base in Key West for her acceptance trials on October 22, 2020.
 She was commissioned in Portsmouth, Virginia on January 21, 2021.

 Charles Moulthrope began her trip from Puerto Rico to Manama, Bahrain on April 1, 2021 accompanied by the cutters Robert Goldman and Hamilton.
 The ships arrived at Naval Station Rota in Spain on April 14, 2021 after their Atlantic crossing.
 Charles Moulthrope and her sister ship Robert Goldman reached their homeport of Manama, Bahrain on May 25, 2021.

 Namesake

 In 2010, Charles "Skip" W. Bowen, who was then the United States Coast Guard's most senior non-commissioned officer, proposed that all 58 cutters in the Sentinel class should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
 The Coast Guard chose Charles Moulthrope as the namesake of the 41st cutter.
-Moulthorpe was serving on the Revenue Service cutter USRC Commodore Perry, exploring Alaska, in 1896, when he died after a fall to its deck.
+Moulthrope was serving on the Revenue Service cutter USRC Commodore Perry, exploring Alaska, in 1896, when he died after a fall to its deck.
 Not long before, he had saved four of his shipmates after their small boat capsized while unsuccessfully trying to rescue a fifth shipmate.